lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Tara Isabella Burton, *Strange Rites: New Religions for a Godless World* (New York: PublicAffairs, 2020), introduction and ch.
 5.

+Suggested readings:

+- Burton, *Strange Rites*
+- Bowler, *The Preacher's Wife*

 # Fine print

 This syllabus may be updated online as necessary.
 The online version of this syllabus is the only authoritative version.
+In particular, this syllabus may be updated significantly as necessary in response to the pandemic.

 Everyone is bound to have difficulties during the pandemic.
 If you need accommodations or special arrangements or forbearance, please let me know.
-I will do everything I can to help you, but you do need to communicate with me about any difficulties you face and help you need.
+I will do everything I can to help you, but you do need to communicate with me about any difficulties you face and help you need and come to a agreement with me about the details of the .

 Students must satisfactorily complete all assignments in order to pass this course.
 I am sometimes willing to grant extensions on assignments for cause, but you must request an extension before the assignment's due date.
 For every day or part of a day that an assignment is late without an extension, I may reduce your grade.
 No work (other than final projects) will be accepted after the last day that the class meets.
-I will discuss grades only in person during office hours.
+I will discuss grades only during office hours.

+Students must check (and respond as necessary) to communications sent via email or Slack.

-See the [George Mason University catalog](http://catalog.gmu.edu/) for general policies, as well as the university [statement on diversity](http://ctfe.gmu.edu/professional-development/mason-diversity-statement/).
-You are expected to know and follow George Mason's policies on [academic integrity](http://oai.gmu.edu/) and the [honor code](http://oai.gmu.edu/understanding-the-honor-code/).
+See the [George Mason University catalog](http://catalog.gmu.edu/) for general policies.
+The university and I are commited to supporting diversity in the classroom as explained in the [statement on diversity](http://ctfe.gmu.edu/professional-development/mason-diversity-statement/).
+You are expected to know and follow George Mason's policies on [academic integrity](http://oai.gmu.edu/) and the [honor code](https://oai.gmu.edu/mason-honor-code/full-honor-code-document/).
 If you are a student with a disability and you need academic accommodations, please see me and contact the Office of Disability Services at 703-993-2474 or through [their website](http://ods.gmu.edu).
 You are responsible for verifying your enrollment status.
 All academic accommodations must be arranged through that office.
 Please note the dates for dropping and adding courses from the [GMU academic calendar](https://registrar.gmu.edu/calendars/fall_2020/).